 Weighing the Options

-At the end of the day, it’s totally up to you to determine what you can handle and what needs outweigh the other.
-Some students have the advantage of alleviating some of their work hours so they’ll have more time to commit to academic studies.
-Others absolutely have to work and can only commit the minimum—sometimes even less hours toward their academic studies.
+At the end of the day, it’s up to you to determine what you can handle and what needs outweigh the others.
+Some students have the advantage of minimizing their work hours, so they’ll have more time to commit to academic studies.
+Others absolutely have to work and can only commit the minimum—sometimes even fewer hours toward their academic studies.
 Other students may find that taking courses online is the only way to manage it all.

-Let us help make your college career a little less stressful!
+Let Florida National University help make your college career a little less stressful!
 It is possible to work and go to college at the same time!
 Contact FNU for an appointment with one of our advisors today.